jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

     (ii) that employer considers that the person will not comply with the agreement in the future:
   (c) the amount is recoverable under section 248 of the Accident Compensation Act 2001.
 Meaning of accommodation
-(2) For the purposes of this section, and sections CE 1B to CE 1E, CW 16B to CW 16F, CW 17CB, CZ 23, CZ 23B, and CZ 29 to CZ 30 (which relate to accommodation provided in connection with employment), accommodation—
+(2) For the purposes of this section, and sections CE 1B to CE 1E, CW 16B to CW 16F, CW 17CB, CW 19B, CZ 23, CZ 23B, CZ 29 to CZ 30, and FP 22 (which relate to accommodation provided in connection with employment), accommodation—
   (a) includes—
     (i) board or lodging:
     (ii) the use of a house or living premises, or the use of part of a house or living premises, whether permanent or temporary: